bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/01 - the basics/README.md

 - in the dim1 multiline input, you can see that all lines start with `a photograpgy of`
   - that's redundant, and make row headers too long: let's optimize this
 - in the grid, the columns just display the CFG values.
-Let's add a prefix `CFG: `
+Let's add prefix `CFG: `

 **Load either `workflow - part 2.json` or `workflow - part 2.png` into ComfyUI**.\
 Execute the workflow.